 The Boards of Staying First and SBHA are committed to maximising social value for residents and the west London community so have agreed that most services will transfer into SBHA.
-The charity is still operational until the transfer has been completed which we expect to be in September 2018.
+This happened in December 2018.

 We are contacting the commissioners of these services to discuss transferring their funding.
 If we can continue the services, these can be delivered on a more secure basis and with greater integration with other SBHA services.

 Unfortunately, the Furnish furniture re-use service will close as it is not possible to operate without substantial ongoing financial support.

 Staying First has delivered outstanding results but its financial position has been difficult for several years and would not have been sustainable beyond the summer.